azizul96/typescript-crud/README.md

 Create a .env file in the root of your project directory and configure the following environment variables:
-PORT=3000            # Port on which the server will run MONGODB_URI=mongodb://localhost:27017/your-database-name  # MongoDB connection URI Start MongoDB:
+PORT=3000            # Port on which the server will run MONGODB_URI=mongodb://localhost:27017/your-database-name  # MongoDB connection URI
-Ensure that MongoDB is running on your local machine.
-You can start MongoDB by running:

-Copy code
-mongod
-Run the Application:
-Start the application by running the following command:

-sql
-Copy code
-npm start